Rain World: Release

-After its release, the game received an update to alleviate its high difficulty in reaction to the game's reception.
-Another major content update was planned for release later in 2017.
-The update was planned to include the local multiplayer arena mode, featuring over 50 new rooms, and the Monk and Hunter, which make the game easier and harder, respectively.
-The update was eventually released in beta in November for Windows and finished officially on December 11, 2017; it was also ported to PlayStation 4 on December 21, 2018.
-Following speculation in January 2018, Videocult and Adult Swim Games ported Rain World to the Nintendo Switch on December 13 in the United States and December 27 in Europe.
+In April 2017, the game received an update to marginally alleviate its difficulty.
+A major content update was planned for release later that year, which would add the local multiplayer arena mode, featuring over 50 rooms, and the Monk and Hunter.
+The update was released in beta in November for Windows and published officially on December 11, 2017; it was also ported to PlayStation 4 on December 21, 2018.
+After gauging player interest in January 2018, Videocult ported Rain World to the Nintendo Switch on December 13 in the United States and December 27 in Europe.
 Limited Run Games released a physical edition for PlayStation 4 later that month.
+In August 2025, the game was released to the Xbox Game Pass.
 In January 2022, due to conflicts with Adult Swim Games, Videocult announced that Rain World would be published by Akupara Games from then on after a prolonged legal dispute.
-On March 28 of that year, a DLC was officially announced.
-Titled Rain World: Downpour, it adds five new slugcat characters with their own storylines, over 1000 new rooms across ten new regions, and three new game modes.
-Downpour is an expansion of the "More Slugcats" mod and was developed by 40 community modders over the course of five years.
-It was released for Windows on January 19, 2023 and consoles on July 11, 2023.

-Downpours development started before the Monk and Hunter update was released, according to lead programmer Andrew Marrero.
-A major theme of the DLC was the passage of time and how the hostile world transforms as new catastrophic events occur, placing the five slugcats' environments across different periods of time.
-Marrero intended for the Challenge mode to teach the player the game's mechanics.
-The structured challenges with predetermined tasks act as an easier practice than the "spontaneous challenges" of the unpredictable main gameplay.
-Lee Moriya, the creator of the Expedition game mode, said that the given quests encouraged the player to do things they would not have done normally and rewarded them with experience points.
+The first DLC pack, titled Downpour, added five playable slugcats with individual storylines, over 1000 rooms across ten regions, and three game modes.
+It is an expansion of the "More Slugcats" mod and was developed by nearly 40 community modders over the course of five years.
+It was released for Windows on January 19, 2023, and for PlayStation 5, Xbox One, and Xbox Series X and Series S on July 11, 2023.
+Downpours development started before the Monk and Hunter update was released.
+A major theme of the DLC was the passage of time and how the hostile world transforms as catastrophic events occur, placing the five slugcats' environments across different periods of time.
+Lead programmer Andrew Marrero intended for the Challenge mode to teach the player the game's mechanics.
+By offering structured tasks, the mode provides a more controlled environment for practice compared to the "spontaneous challenges" of the main gameplay.
+Lee Moriya, the creator of the Expedition game mode, said that the given quests encouraged the player to do things they would not have done normally.
 Marrero created Safari mode to allow the player to observe the simulated ecosystem without the stress of surviving or being pursued.

-On March 28, 2024, the development of a second DLC titled Rain World: The Watcher was announced with a teaser trailer, featuring new regions, creatures, and a playable slugcat named the Watcher, also called the Nightcat.
-The DLC was developed by Videocult and modders that worked on Downpour; its marketing adopted alternate reality game elements for fans to decipher.
-The DLC was released on March 28, 2025, for PC with content adapted from community mods.
-Videocult intends to add post-release updates and a console release.
+The second DLC, titled The Watcher, added new regions, creatures, and the Watcher slugcat, also called the Nightcat.
+The DLC was developed by Videocult and modders that worked on Downpour; its marketing adopted alternate reality game puzzle elements for fans to decipher.
+The DLC was released for Windows on March 28, 2025, with content adapted from community mods.
+A content update was released on September 25, alongside ports for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.